ZoneMinder/zoneminder/README.txt

 configuration.
 Scripts may also use a local copy, in the same directory, to allow overrides etc. o    FEATURE - The zmconfig.pl script is no more!
-Building now only requires the 'configure' step and then make etc. Database parameters can be supplied to the configure script. o    FEATURE - The configure script now includes more system compatibility checking including checks for required and
+Building now only requires the `configure' step and then make etc. Database parameters can be supplied to the configure script. o    FEATURE - The configure script now includes more system compatibility checking including checks for required and